dallas-hall/kode-kloud-engineer/linux-system-administrator/mail/installing-postfix-and-dovecot.md

 ## Task

 > xFusionCorp Industries has planned to set up a common email server in Stork DC.
-After several meetings and recommendations they have decided to use `postfi`x as their mail transfer agent and `dovecot` as an IMAP/POP3 server.
-We would like you to perform the following steps:<br><br>Install and configure `postfix` on Stork DC mail server.<br>Create an email account `john@stratos.xfusioncorp.com` identified by `ksH85UJjhb.`<br>Set its mail directory to `/home/john/Maildir`.<br>Install and configure `dovecot` on the same server.
+After several meetings and recommendations they have decided to use `postfix` as their mail transfer agent and `dovecot` as an IMAP/POP3 server.
+We would like you to perform the following steps:
+>
+> 1. Install and configure `postfix` on Stork DC mail server.
+> 2. Create an email account `james@stratos.xfusioncorp.com` identified by `8FmzjvFU6S`.
+> 3. Set its mail directory to `/home/james/Maildir`.
+> 4. Install and configure `dovecot` on the same server.

 ## Preliminary Steps